-8. Ensure that the towing device extension is locked.

-Push and pull the lever of the auxiliary hydraulic valve 1 several times to ensure that the hydraulic extension is fully locked and does not extend.

-9. Ensure that the towing device is fully locked.
+- 8. Ensure that the towing device extension is locked. - Press the opposite side to the symbol of the on/off valve switch.
+Ensure that the hydraulic extension does not extend. - Press the symbol side of the on/off valve switch. - 9.
+Ensure that the towing device is fully locked.